jonrh/isjs-webpack-bugExample/README.md

  @ ./~/is_js/is.js 8:8-13:10
 ```

-By commenting out the is_js require:
+By commenting out the is_js require in the *main.js* file:

 ```
 //var is = require("is_js");